-The modelling has shown that a new phosphate permit condition may be required to ensure the River Leam achieves 'Good' status for phosphate in the future; however, the modelling shows that this would be required with current discharge volumes (i.e. before growth is considered).
-Therefore, the assessed growth would not prevent future 'Good' phosphate status from being met.
+The modelling results show that a revised phosphate permit condition beyond the limits of conventional treatment would be required to ensure the River Leam achieves 'Good' status for phosphate in the future; however, the results also show that the same permit condition would be required with current discharge volumes (i.e. before growth is considered).
+It can therefore be concluded that it would not be growth preventing the future 'Good' phosphate status from being met, but limits in technology.